-I am available to conduct a variety of trainings and enjoy talking to groups who are interested in understanding the people they may interact with and increase their level of knowledge and awareness.
+I am available to conduct a variety of trainings and enjoy talking to groups who are interested in understanding people they may interact with to increase their level of knowledge and awareness.
 Training topics can be individually tailored to fit the audience, however in the past I have done trainings on Attachment and Trauma, Immigration, Latino culture and client populations, LGBTQ+ and questions of Gender Identity, Community Mental Health, and Parent Education on a variety of topics including Parenting Classes utilizing the Triple P, Positive Parenting model.

 Please contact me for further information.

 My mission is to help you feel better by helping you find ways to heal through therapeutic interventions.